 Groups that need a formal classroom setting can make arrangements to use the classroom space at our headquarters, located just down the hill in Gardiner.
 Our small group packages include lodging during the program, or if you prefer to build your own program you are welcome to stay the nights before and after your tour(s).

 Guests at the Overlook Field Campus will need to bring their own food and toiletries, and groceries are available nearby in Gardiner.
 Linens and towels are provided, but we do not have a housekeeping staff at the Overlook.
+Most of the beds at our facilities are bunk beds; please let us know if you require a bottom bunk.
 Each cabin has a TV/DVD player and an educational library with books and videos.
 Camping and pets (with the exception of service animals) are not permitted.

 If you are visiting during the winter we recommend an all-wheel- or 4-wheel-drive vehicle as roads can be snow-packed and icy.